Why do I get differing numbers when comparing Funnels and Insights?

 For example, let's use the same four-step funnel where a user must Seach > Item Detail Page > Add to Cart > Complete Purchase, all within a one-day conversion window.

 In the below example, the Funnels query will calculate a conversion because the user moves from Search, then Item Detail Page, then Add to Cart and lastly to Purchase within the 1 day conversion window.
-However, after the query is calculated, the global filter of Browser = Chrome is applied.
+However, after the query is calculated, the global filter of Browser = Safari is applied.
 Since there are steps of this calculated funnel that have Browser = Safari, the entire funnel will be filtered out of the aggregate results.

 How does Mixpanel calculate statistical significance?